parag155/PTP_Beagleplay-BBB/README.md

 ---
 ***pps-pulser.c***

-pps-pulser is a userspace program its job is simple it creates a timerfd that requires 3 parameters for its operations first is the delay after which it should start its execution , second the total time between consecutive pulses to the GPIO and the no. of times these pulses are to be created.
+pps-pulser is a userspace testing utility that uses timerfd to generate GPIO pulses.
+It takes three operational parameters: the initial execution delay, the time interval between consecutive pulses, and the total pulse count.

+The utility controls a single GPIO pin accessed via the ioctl v1 interface.
+Pin configurations are defined as macros at the top of the source file for easy modification.

-This program is for testing purposes only and serves no other purpose hence is statically build and can be deleted when required from /usr/bin directory of the image.
+Because it is strictly for testing, the program is statically built and can be safely deleted from /usr/bin when no longer needed.
+If you make any source code changes, you must recompile it statically, as described in the Implementation Docs.

-This program uses 1 GPIO pin which is accessed by ioctl v1 whose macros are defined at top in case it needs any type of changes.
-In case you do make some changes you are going to have to recompile it statically In order to work which is also provided in the Implementation DOCs.
+---

+*If these pre-configured real-time images or DTBs saved you debugging time on your BeaglePlay or BBB, please consider dropping a Star on the repository to help others find it!*